 Basically, search engine optimization is the combination of different techniques that a marketer can use to secure a visible top place in search engine result pages (SERPs).

-It is the page of your website or online presence where a user reached right after hitting the link or an advertisement.
+It is the page of your website or online presence that a user reached right after hitting the link or an advertisement.

 Return on Investment (ROI)